Pompeo sees more North Korea talks, Seoul faces limits in mediator role

 Some pro-engagement experts in South Korea have blamed the United States for failing to address the North’s concerns.

-Former Unification Minister Chung Se-hyun, who advises Moon on Korean relations, said he believed the summit fell apart after John Bolton, Trump’s hawkish national security adviser, joined the discussions.
+A former unification minister, Chung Se-hyun, who advises Moon on Korean relations, said he believed the summit fell apart after John Bolton, Trump’s hawkish national security adviser, joined the discussions.

 “Bolton being present at the expanded second-day meeting was a sign of breakdown,” Chung told a seminar in Seoul on Tuesday.